Fadzai-Roselyn/Transforming-and-Analyzing-Data-with-SQL/README.md

 ## Challenges
 I had some challenges that included importing difficulties.
 Some tables imported well but there were others that needed permission to be read by pgAdmin4 and I ended up copying them to the folder where postgresql is located.
-During table creation, I had named some primary keys and it presented problems during importation, I was then advised to do the key allocation later rather than as an initial step.
+During table creation, I had named some primary keys and it presented problems during importation, lesson learnt; Proceed with key allocation later rather than as an initial step.
-I had an issue with revenue which I thought was null, but I was advised that I just have to work with the 'not null' columns, as they were a big lot, this is an aspect I would still want to work on and understand even after the project submission.

 ## Future Goals
-(what would you do if you had more time?)
-I would have taken more time digging in to the data.
-This would have allowed me to query the data based on dates/time as this might present insight on buying patterns for particular regions and particular products and the impact of this on revenue.
-I would have looked at alternative cleaning and DA processes.
+Look at alternative cleaning and DA processes.
 Project presentation;
 https://drive.google.com/file/d/1QhxT6ewD9IaMbk9sg-ORRMMiXssKS9d4/view?usp=drive_link